periode/thesis/communications/reset_journal/article.md

 In practice, the biggest role that the community has in the negotiation of style guides is in whether or not any change in the guide would be a breaking change, and for how many projects using `standard/standard`.
 Used by project maintainers (*"This is one of those decisions that we can't revisit.
 Nearly every repo that uses standard would break, and that's not acceptable -- even with major version bump."*[^91], *"Although personally I agree with the fundamental reasons that you argue for this.
 As it stands, this would be so much of a breaking change, it will never be accepted."*[^92]).
 The closing argument is therefore the number of existing projects which would have to refactor their code in order to comply with the new rule, and is often the last comment to take place on an issue before that issue is closed[^93][^94][^95], acting as a unilateral reason.

-The discursive strategies that the commenters and maintainers deploy in `standard/standard` then revolve around issues of convenience, which then enabled a form of social path-dependency[^96], in a productive sense.
+The discursive strategies that the commenters and maintainers deploy in `standard/standard` then revolve around issues of convenience, which have enabled what could be called a certain form of social path-dependency[^96], in a productive sense.
 The figure and work of `feross`, both agreeable and engaging in his exchanges and unilateral in his decisions, include in their discourse references to technical limitations in order to bypass subjective issues.
 Indeed, while the affordances of `eslint` are inherently digital, the adherence of silent majority of `standard/standard` users is represented in a quantified manner, through unit tests resulting the a percentage of organizations and packages failing or succeeding said tests; and such an approach seems to manifest itself as the reification of community choices in order to increase its effective discursive power.

 ### Prettier

-crazy the number of issues they have (both opened and closed)

-given the amount of thing it tries to cover, it might get unnecessary hardships

-it tries to be 100% automatic (standard isn't, it just flags inconsistencies)

-“Was built by the same people as React & React Native.”[https://github.com/prettier/prettier/blob/master/docs/why-prettier.md]

-looks like they do take into account the wish of the users: [https://github.com/prettier/prettier/issues/7884#issuecomment-605519802]

-much higher quality of exchanges (mention habermas!), and even an ESL dude says "I didn't read the whole conversation above because you guys really know how to speak English well slightly_smiling_face Makes me envy a bit"[https://github.com/prettier/prettier/issues/7884#issuecomment-619147696]
+The `prettier/prettier` project is both the most recent and the most popular (based on both stars and weekly downloads[^97]), and offers a third approach in our analysis.
+Developped in 2017 at Facebook, one of the world's largest and most profitable companies, and maintainer of the `react` project, the most popular front-end development framework by the end of 2019[^98].
+Beyond this institutional backing, `prettier/prettier` presents two specificities which differentiate from `airbnb/javascript` and `standard/standard`.
+First, it doesn't offer a clear and accessible style guide itself, and its `README.md` only offers one example to show the kind of work `prettier/prettier` does.
+Second, the kind of work that it does is essentially different that the two previous examples looked, since it analyzes the source code, parses it and its inconsistencies and entirely reformats it according to internal rules—neither `airbnb/javascript` nor `standard/standard` offer default reformatting solutions.
+Such a language-independent approach (dealing directly with *Abstract Syntax Trees*, a context-free structure) might explain its popularity across different langauges.
+So, while not a style guide *de jure*[^98a], it is *de facto* through its enforcement of rules, more thoroughly than its alternatives.

-actual co-creation of a styleguide [https://github.com/prettier/prettier/issues/73#issuecomment-272537791]
+#### The co-creation of a style guide

-It actually creates a bunch of issues references on the airbnb issue tracker. intertwining of technical tools??
+Along with the absence of a clear styleguide announcing, if not explaining, the individual decisions, the maintainers of the project (e.g. `jlongster`, `vjeux`, founders of the project while Facebook employees) tend to engage in conversations about the possibility to change existing styling rules[^99][^100].
+This willingness to change the behavior of their tool, along with its automation power and the founders institutional capital might explain the fact that the `prettier/prettier` repository has about four times more issues in total than the two other repositories examined, with more thoughtful, thorough and rational explanations[^101][^101a], including detailed description of desired behaviour[^102].
+In particular, `prettier/prettier` distinguishes itself by allowing contributors to open up discussions and negotiate changes not through pure discursive argumentation, but rather by offering practical, safe and thorough implementations of an alternative[^103], including of "religious" issues[^104]—in effect, long and elaborate argumentation always require examples[^104a].
+The process seems to be as follows: `prettier/prettier` formats a given code, the developer who might not agree with such a formatting opens up an issue, argues for her case through the presentation of practical use-cases and actionable pull-requests and, depending on the technical soundess of the solution and the size of the community already using the package, might get their change accepted.
+Finally, while the thoroughness and politeness of most replies on this repository point towards a healthy community, it should be noted that the verbosity of some of the contributions are considered intimidating for comments who consider they English level sub-par(e.g. *"I didn't read the whole conversation above because you guys really know how to speak English well slightly_smiling_face Makes me envy a bit"*[^105]).

+#### Technical efficiency as an argument

+Without a reference document, and with the recurring statement that "readability" and "preference" are subjective arguments, `prettier/prettier` relies on technical arguments to solve debates, sometimes even before they happen.
+Before they even happen, because the seamlessness of the integration, as both a visible and invisible mediation, can eschew those debates altogether (*"Hi @jlongster, just would like to chime in and let you know that your project has hit the jackpot and solved something that even (the self-proclaimed) Standard and Semi-Standard couldn't solve for me [...]
+Easy team-wide style enforcement that's based on an unbiased 3rd party algorithm to produce a one and only definitive way to indent absolutely each line of code"*[^106]).
+This approach is reminiscent of the power of interfaces in their ambiguity, in which a self-implementing tool acts as its own rationale[^106a].

+However, most of the official discourse of `prettier/prettier` (through the official website and through oft-referenced conference talks) presents the project not as a style-guide *per se*, but as an AST-parser and printer.
+These technical definitions steer the debate towards technical argumentation, rather than adoption by the community (standard), or explanation of practical raitonale (airbnb), explicitly mentioning AST representation as grounds for the final stylistic decision (*"It will be interesting to figure this out because the way it formats it now is because of how the AST is structured, which is based on operator precedence"*[^106b][^107][^108]), and sometimes used as counter-examples[^109].

+Finally, `prettier/prettier`'s argument is that it is both opionated and efficient, which has led to the early development of a "no-options" philosophy[^110], which has moved from a read-write text, discussed by both maintainers and commenters, to a read-only text, as a canonical text on the official website[^111], which is then used subsequently as an argument to respond negatively to requests for personal additions[^112][^113][^114].
+This particular phenomenon echoes practices found in the `airbnb/javascript` project in Goody's investigations of the immutability and canonization of written texts.

+#### Size of community and noise

+[https://github.com/prettier/prettier/issues/5814] this is hell: 120+ comments about nested ternary operators, where the main argument becomes the "stubborness" of prettier

+basically this section an analysis of the issue

+mention bikeshedding: the problem with large scale repositories is that, at some point, it becomes noise, in which everyone chips in with their particular preference and there is no clean way to keep track of the conversation (is there research to back it up?)

+the biggest problem in this issue is actually that it is *inconsistent* -> ultimate subjective counterargument?

 ## Findings

-- analytical categories
+### Categories used to argument

-- - emotional justification
+- emotional justification -> they are from the commenters, and  immediately deflected by the maintainers
-- - rational justification
+- rational justification -> impossible, because always obscured by subjectivity
-- - technical justification
+- technical justification -> different levels of technical justifications

-- - socio: founding texts
+- socio: founding texts
-- - socio: community/project
+- socio: community/project
-- - technical: the functional
+- technical: the functional

+broad conclusions

 - objects are multifaceted and entangled/entangling
 - personal preferences (means) can always be subsumed by calls to "efficiency" and "precedence" (reference to a canonical document)